apitally/apitally-js/README.md

 - Middleware/plugins for different frameworks to capture metadata about API endpoints, requests and responses (no sensitive data is captured)
-- Non-blocking client that aggregates and sends captured data to Apitally
+- Non-blocking client that aggregates and sends captured data to Apitally in regular intervals

 ## Installation